Credit rating assignment process

 • periodical updates of the full rating report (usually once a year), and, in case of a change of the rating level in the meantime, publication of a rating note with a justification for the change

-• continuous publication of information about the assigned credit rating (and conducted rating updates), as well as rating reports, on the EuroRating's website and in partners' services; from 2016 - also on the European Rating Platform developed by ESMA.
+• continuous publication of information about the assigned credit rating (and conducted rating updates), as well as rating reports, on the EuroRating's website, on partners' services, and on the European Rating Platform provided by ESMA.